-|Purpose of visit||Information||Almost one third of overseas visitors arriving in New Zealand via Christchurch Airport indicated they were here for a holiday.
+||Almost two thirds of overseas visitors arriving in New Zealand via Christchurch Airport indicated they were here for a holiday.
 Further information.

-||Overall tourism expenditure has increased annually since 2012, reaching $3.03 billion for the year to June 2018.
-Further information.|
+||Overall tourism expenditure has increased annually since 2012, reaching $3 billion for the year to June 2019.

-In the 2017-2018 cruise ship season, there were 75 cruise ship visits in Akaroa Harbour, down 2.6 per cent from the previous season.

-145,000 passengers passed through Akaroa Harbour and Lyttelton Harbour in 2018, down 1 per cent from the previous season.
 Further information.

+In the 2018-19 cruise ship season, there were 92 cruise ship visits in Akaroa Harbour, and 17 smaller vessels in Lyttelton Harbour.
+Further information.

+187,800 passengers passed through Akaroa Harbour in the 2018-19 season, up 47% from the previous season.

-In 2018, there were 555,000 short-term visitor arrivals to Christchurch Airport from overseas residents.
-This was the highest in the time series dating back to 2000.
+In 2019, there were 551,600 short-term visitor arrivals to Christchurch Airport from overseas residents, slightly down from the 2018 peak of 554,500.

 Arrivals by overseas residents fell by around 150,000 following the earthquakes (from 547,000 in 2010 to 395,000 in 2013).
 Since 2013 there has been annual growth in overseas visitor arrivals, and in 2018, arrivals exceeded pre-earthquake figures for the first time.

-Overall tourist spending has increased annually since 2012, and reached $3.03 billion for the year to June 2018, the highest on record.
+Overall tourist spending has increased annually since 2012, and reached $2.96 billion for the year to June 2019, the highest on record.

-It was only in 2016 that spending levels exceeded pre-quake levels, and in 2018 total international expenditure was $1.13 billion.
+It was only in 2016 that spending levels exceeded pre-quake levels, and in 2019 total international expenditure was $1.16 billion.

 Further information about regional monthly expenditure on tourism, including maps and charts, can be found on MBIE's website(external link).

 The earthquakes had an immediate effect on the number of cruise ships arriving at Lyttelton Harbour.
-Since 2013, cruise ships have largely been diverted to Akaroa Harbour, as Lyttelton Port has been unable to host large cruise ships.
+Since 2013, cruise ships have largely been diverted to Akaroa Harbour, as Lyttelton Harbour has been unable to host large cruise ships.